 Outline of Research and Education

 Plant secondary metabolism (also called “specialized metabolism”) produces compounds having several bioactivities such as resistance factors against various environmental stresses in plants, as well as health benefits for humans.
 Secondary metabolites are widely diversified in their chemical structures in nature (Fig. 1), since plants have adapted to environmental niches during long evolutionary periods using varied strategies such as gene duplication and convergent evolution of some key genes which contribute to chemical diversity.
 Our Laboratory focuses on model plants, crop species and medicinal plants for i) the analysis of the natural diversity of secondary metabolites, and ii) the functional genomics approach for metabolic genes using translational analysis of omics studies (genomics, transcriptomics and mass spectrometry-based metabolomics).
-The specific goal is the identification of key factors of natural chemical diversity and regulatory roles in plant secondary metabolism, which enable metabolic engineering of beneficial compounds.
+The specific goal is identifying key factors of natural chemical diversity and regulatory roles in plant secondary metabolism to enable the metabolic engineering of beneficial compounds.

 Major Research Topics